mct10/RepCodec/README.md

 from [fairseq](https://github.com/facebookresearch/fairseq/tree/main/examples/hubert/simple_kmeans#hubert-feature)
 to support dumping representations from data2vec, HuBERT, and Whisper encoders.

-To use our script (`examples/dump_feature.py`), please also install the following packages:
+If you use our script (`examples/dump_feature.py`), please also install the following packages:

 ```
 pip install npy_append_array soundfile tqdm